callmehiphop/watcher.js/README.md

 > Works in IE7+ and requires no additional shims

+### Installation

+This can be installed via Bower with `bower install watcher.js`.

+Alternatively, you can download the [zip](https://github.com/callmehiphop/watcher.js/archive/0.0.2.zip).

 ### Examples

 The `Watcher` constructor accepts only 1 argument, an Object.
 This can be a literal Object or an instance of a custom classish type thing.